Related Question on Metaculus:

 “I think the $10,000 in forgiveness is likely, but I’m cautious about anything more than that,” says Laurel Taylor, CEO and founder of FutureFuel.io.

-This question resolves positively if before January 1, 2024, a presidential executive order is signed or a Congressional bill is signed into law (or other legal means are used) that cancels at least $10,000 of US federal student loan debt for each person, and there is credible evidence that at least one student actually has received the promised debt cancellation from the bill or executive order before January 1, 2024.
+This question will resolve as Yes if before January 1, 2024, a presidential executive order is signed or a Congressional bill is signed into law (or other legal means are used) that cancels at least $10,000 of US federal student loan debt for each person, and there is credible evidence that at least one student actually has received the promised debt cancellation from the bill or executive order before January 1, 2024.

-The debt cancellation should apply to the vast majority of applicable people.
 There may be restrictions on who is eligible for loan forgiveness of $10,000, but these restrictions must not withhold debt cancellation from more than 10% of American citizens at least 21 years old with at least $1,000 of federal student debt.
-If it is unclear whether the restrictions are more strict or less strict than this, the moderators can use their discretion as to whether loan forgiveness applies to the vast majority of applicable people.
+If a borrower has less than $10,000 of debt, they will be considered to have "recieved $10,000 of loan forgiveness" if their entire debt amount (under $10,000) is forgiven.

-If the conditions above are not met, the question resolves negatively.
-For example, if the bill or executive order is declared unconstitutional before any student receives debt forgiveness, the question resolves negatively.
+If no such loan forgiveness occurs, for example if the bill or executive order is declared unconstitutional before any student receives debt forgiveness, this question will resolve as No.